WICG/navigation-api/README.md

 The object passed to intercept can include both a `handler` and a `precommitHandler`.
 If both are included, they are called individually at the appropriate phase.

 When precommit handlers are used, the navigation will commit (and a `committed` promise will resolve if present) once all those handlers are fulfilled.
-Unlike the ordinary `handler`, the `precommitHandler` callbacks are called in sequence—the next `precommit` handler is invoked only when the previous one is fulfilled.
-That is due to the fact that a precommit handler can asynchronously abort the navigation altogether or redirect the URL, and the next precommit handler should respond to the new state.

 If a `precommitHandler` passed to `intercept()` rejects, then the navigation will be treated as canceled (both `committed` and `finished` promises will reject, and no URL update will occur).